unahouExosite/docs/portals/README.md

 ##### Response

 On success

-* Create user by admin user or non-admin without X-User-Agent. response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.
+* Creating with Admin user or non-admin without X-User-Agent. response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.

-* Create user by non-admin user with X-User-Agent. response has HTTP status 202 and the message, and an activation email is sent to the new user.
+* Creating with Non-admin with X-User-Agent. response has HTTP status 202 and the message, and an activation email is sent to the new user.

 On failure, response has HTTP status of 400 or greater.

 ##### Example

-* Create user by admin user or non-admin without X-User-Agent.
+* Creating with Admin user or non-admin without X-User-Agent.

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users' \